kylecorry31/kylecorry31.github.io/_recipes/roasted-brussel-sprouts.md

 ## Directions

 1. Preheat oven to 400
-2. Slice brussel sprouts in half and place on a non-stick baking pan (sliced side down)
+2. Slice brussels sprouts in half and place on a non-stick baking pan (sliced side down)
-3. Coat brussel sprouts in oil, salt, and pepper
+3. Coat brussels sprouts in oil, salt, and pepper
 4. Bake for 15 minutes, then flip and continue baking for 8 minutes